AlmarzooqiH/Fractal/README.md

   - In the terminal use make
 # How to start the program
   - ./fractol [fractal_name]
+  - Available fractals
+    - mandelbrot
+    - burningship
+    - tricon
-  - Available fractals: mandelbrot, burningship, tricon and julia (Real number between -2.0 to 2.0) (Imaginary number between -2.5 to 2.5)
+    - julia (Real number between -2.0 to 2.0) (Imaginary number between -2.5 to 2.5)

 # Controls
   - R: Reset